City and Regional Planning

 Students are encouraged to find internships at the Knowlton School Career Fair and to participate in the Knowlton School’s mentor program that connects students with professionals.

 The Honors Program in the Knowlton School offers a more rigorous curriculum and gives students the opportunity to participate in Honors seminars and significant research within the discipline.
 Small classes and greater access to faculty provide Honors students with a stimulating community.

 The Architecture, Landscape and City Scholars Program is a community of talented students who participate in programs and activities designed to offer insight into architecture, landscape architecture, and city and regional planning.
 Students in this Scholars program gain an understanding of the historical, cultural and social significance of the built and natural environments through site visits, workshops, seminars and travel opportunities.
 Scholars students live together in a north campus residence hall that provides a supportive and collegial environment.

 Learn more at honors-scholars.osu.edu.

-The City and Regional Planning Student Association provides social and professional development opportunities for students.
+Students can join the City and Regional Planning Student Association (CRPSA) for social and professional development opportunities.

-The Bachelor of Science in City and Regional Planning is a professional degree.
-Graduates are eligible to sit for certification by the American Institute of Certified Planners after four years of professional work experience.
-Graduates are also well prepared to pursue a master’s degree in city and regional planning or a related discipline and are competitive for admission to national and international graduate programs.
+The Bachelor of Science in City and Regional Planning is a professional degree and is accredited by the Planning Accreditation Board.
+Graduates are eligible to sit for certification by the American Institute of Certified Planners after three years of professional work experience.
+Graduates are also prepared to pursue a master’s degree in city and regional planning or a related discipline and are competitive for admission to national and international graduate programs.

-Ohio State graduates of the city and regional planning program have been extremely successful in finding positions throughout Ohio and across the country, including Chicago, San Francisco, New York City, Orlando, Baltimore, Washington, D.C., and international cities and regions such as Moscow, Russia and New Taipei City, Taiwan.
+Ohio State graduates of the city and regional planning program have been successful in finding positions throughout Ohio and across the country, including Chicago, San Francisco, New York City, Orlando, Baltimore, and Washington, D.C.

 Planners in academic practice teach and conduct research in the professional programs offered by colleges and universities across the country, and they may work professionally in university campus planning offices.